rlawrenc/cosc_304/labs/lab3/assign/README.md

 +-----------------+-----------------+
 ```

-1. Return the total amount of all products shipped and the distinct different items shipped (`pid`).
+2. Return the total amount of all products shipped and the distinct different items shipped (`pid`).

-1. Test
-1. Test

 #### Output:
 ```